dustinpfister/blog_posts/_posts/threejs-object3d-get-by-name.md

 layout: post
 categories: three.js
 id: 865
-updated: 2022-04-07 09:22:42
+updated: 2022-04-07 09:32:55
-version: 1.29
+version: 1.30
 ---

-When it comes to getting a reference to a mesh object in [three.js](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene) things are not the same as what I have become accustomed to when it comes to working with the Document Object Model.
-When it comes to html elements there is setting an id to an element, and then having the option to get a reference to that element by id later in a body of javaScript code.
+When it comes to getting a reference to a [mesh object](/2018/05/04/threejs-mesh/) in [three.js](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene) things are not the same as what I have become accustomed to when it comes to working with the Document Object Model in client side javaScript alone.
+When it comes to html elements there is setting an id to an element, and then having the option to [get a reference to that element by id](/2018/12/27/js-document-getelementbyid/) later in a body of javaScript code.

-When it comes to the Object3d class in three.js there is an id property of each object3d instance, however I have found that this is something that I should not mess around with when it comes to setting my own id strings for mesh objects, groups, cameras and anything based off of object3d.
+When it comes to the Object3d class in three.js there is an id property of each object3d instance, however I have found that this is something that I should not mess around with when it comes to setting my own id strings for mesh objects, [groups](/2018/05/16/threejs-grouping-mesh-objects/), [cameras](/2018/04/06/threejs-camera/) and anything based off of object3d.
 There is another property of Object3d that I can set to what I want, and that is [the name property of the Object3d class](https://threejs.org/docs/#api/en/core/Object3D.name) that is more like that of the id property that I have come to know well in native client side javaScript.
 There is then the get object by name method of the object3d class that I can then use as a way to get an object in three.js that has a set name for it.

 <!-- more -->

 ## Object3d name property, and learning the basics first

 This is a post on the name property of the object3d class in three.js that is an empty string by default, but can be used to set a unique value that will act as a way to get a reference to the object at a later point in a body of javaScript code.
 This is an advanced post on three.js where I am just writing about one little property and some corresponding prototype method in the object3d class.

 I will not be getting into detail about the object3d class and everything that it is based off of in this post.
-It should also go without saying that I will not be getting into the basics of creating a three.js project in general also, and assume that you have at least some background working with this javaScript library.
+It should also go without saying that I will not be getting into the [basics of creating a three.js project](/2018/04/04/threejs-getting-started/) in general also, and assume that you have at least some background working with this javaScript library.

 ### Version Numbers are a big deal with three.js